JacYuan1/Gas-Price-Scraper-Project/README.md

 <h2 id="#Automation-for-the-Script">Automation for the Script</h2>

-To run this automatically, you can use Windows Task Scheduler. see reference [[1]](#References) for a video guide on how to do that.
+To run this automatically, you can use Windows Task Scheduler.
+Check out [[3]](#References) for a video guide on how to do that.

  <h2 id="#Example-Output">Example Output</h2>